Judge rules ex-Arizona sheriff Arpaio guilty of criminal contempt

 Federal prosecutors said racial profiling of Latino drivers continued for about 18 months after the injunction was issued, with 170 more people wrongfully detained.

-Lawyers for Arpaio, a Republican who styled himself as "America's toughest sheriff" for his no-nonsense treatment of jail inmates and aggressive crackdown on undocumented immigrants, argued during his trial he was merely doing his job and that the judge's order was unclear.
+Lawyers for Arpaio argued at trial that he was merely doing his job and that the judge's order was unclear.

 Arpaio admitted to having inadvertently disobeyed the 2011 injunction but said his behavior did not meet a criminal standard.
 He said the contempt prosecution was a politically motivated attempt by then-President Barack Obama's administration to undermine his re-election bid.